nipype/pydra-ml/README.md

 Pydra more robust while allowing users to generate classification reports more easily.
 This application leverages Pydra's powerful splitters and combiners to scale across a set of classifiers and metrics.
-It will also use Pydra's caching to not perform model training and evaluation when new metrics are added.
+It will also use Pydra's caching to not redo model training and evaluation when new metrics are added, or when number of iterations (`n_splits`) is increased.

 Upcoming features:
 1. Improve output report containing [SHAP](https://github.com/slundberg/shap)